kaizen-ai/kaizenflow/documentation/notes/general.md

 - We don't review changes that go in feature branches unless the author is ready for merging back to `master`

+## PR

+- better description in the PR
+- separate refactoring, changes in docstring, type hints
+- tell if one needs to look at commit one by one

+- better commit message using convention from GH